iszczesniak/cpp/memory/index.md

 Allocation on the stack is fast: it's only necessary to increase (or decrease, depending on the processor type) the stack pointer register by the size of the data needed.
 No memory allocation is faster than this.
-If an operating system supports is, the stack can grow automatically, i.e., without the process requesting is explicitly.
+If an operating system supports is, the stack can have more memory allocated automatically, i.e., without the process requesting is explicitly.

-The following code tests how big a stack can grow.
+The following code tests how big a stack is, and whether an operating system automaticall allocates more memor for the stack.
 A function calls itself and prints the number of how many times the function was recursivelly called.
 If we see small numbers (below a million) when the process is terminated, the operating system does not automatically allocate more memory for the stack.
 If we see large numbers (above a